Community service co-ops vs. non-profit corporations

 On the other hand, choosing the wrong model, especially if the decision is not based on practical reasons, could set the organization up for distracting, unnecessary and potentially detrimental conflicts or challenges.

-If you’re considering a co-op, and could use some support, contact us.
+If you’re considering community service co-ops as a fit for your business idea, and could use some support, contact us.
+Or head to our Co-op Creator tool to get started.